coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2015-10-17-Coffee-Hound.md

 ---
 layout: post
-title: "Coffeehound - Man's (And Woman's) Best Friend"
+title: "Coffeehound - Man & Woman's Best Friend"
 excerpt: "While down for the IESA state cross country finals in Normal, IL I decided to stop in the Coffeehound for some much needed coffee."
 modified:
 categories: reviews